parmsam/air-surface-decay-SARS-CoV-2-by-US-city/README.md

 # air and surface decay-of-SARS-CoV-2-by-US-city
-Significance: Make it easier for public health practioners or members of public to get location-specific airborne or surface decay (50%, 90%, or 99%) time estimates for COVID-19 based on current weather forecasts and recent DHS models
+Significance: Make it easier for public health practioners or members of public to get location-specific SARS-CoV-2 airborne or surface decay estimates

-Purpose: Develop R shiny app to provide airborne and surface decay estimates for specific US cities based on latest weather forecasts
+Purpose: Develop R shiny app to provide airborne and surface decay estimates for specific US cities based based on current weather forecasts and recent DHS models (as of June 15th, 2020)

 ## Data Sources:
 ### Estimated SARS-CoV-2 (COVID-19) Airborne Decay from DHS